treno-solutions/web3-open-risk-framework/terminology.md

 See [`risk.md`](./risk.md).

----

 ## 🧮 Assessment

-A structured evaluation of a risk’s severity, likelihood, and persistence.
+A structured evaluation of a risk's severity, likelihood, and persistence.

 Can be: